Miomir Kecmanović: 2022: Australian Open fourth round, top 30

-2023: Delray Beach final, 100th ATP career win
+2023: Delray & Estoril finals, 100th career win

 In January, in Adelaide, Miomir won in the first round by beating Christopher O'Connell in straight sets.
 In the round of 16, he lost to third seed Daniil Medvedev.
 The following week, at the Adelaide International 2, he beat Kyle Edmund in the first round, Jason Kubler in the second round, before being beaten in three sets by the defending champion, Thanasi Kokkinakis.
 With this result, Kecmanovic reached his career best singles ranking at No. 27 on 16 January 2023.
 At the Australian Open, seeded No. 26, he surprisingly lost in the first round against Chilean Nicolás Jarry.

 In February, Kecmanovic, as the fourth seed, reached his first final of the year at Delray Beach Open with wins over Nuno Borges and Marcos Giron, both in straight sets, and in the semifinals he scored his 100th ATP tour victory by defeating Radu Albot.
 In the final, Kecmanovic lost in three sets to the top seed Taylor Fritz.

+In Estoril he reached his second final of the season defeating Luca Nardi, Jurij Rodionov, Bernabé Zapata Miralles and Marco Cecchinato before losing to top seed Casper Ruud.

+In April, he reached the semifinals of Banja Luka, where he defeated Abedallah Shelbayh in the second round in straight sets and Jiří Lehečka in the quarterfinals, again in straight sets, before losing to compatriot and eventual champion Dušan Lajović in three tight sets, after exactly 3 hours of play.

+In July, seeded fourth Kecmanovic reached his fourth ATP semifinal of the season at the Swiss Open Gstaad.
+He defeated Dominic Stricker in the second round, Zizou Bergs in the quarterfinals, before losing to Albert Ramos Viñolas in the semifinals.

+In September, during the Davis Cup Finals in Valencia, Kecmanovic was paired in doubles with Nikola Ćaćić and it was Serbian Davis Cup team that emerged victorious against South Korean pair Song Min-kyu and Nam Ji-sung, same duo they fell to last year.

+In the tie against Spain, paired again with Nikola Ćaćić, they won in straight sets against Alejandro Davidovich Fokina and Marcel Granollers, helping Serbia win the tie 3:0 and reach the Davis Cup quarterfinals.

+Later in the month, at the Chengdu Open Kecmanovic reached the quarterfinals.
+In the first round, he beat Benjamin Lock in straight sets.
+In the second round, he ousted Corentin Moutet, again in straight sets, before blowing to the top seed and eventual champion Alexander Zverev, in three tight sets.

+In October, Kecmanovic reached the semifinals of the Stockholm Open, defeating Karl Friberg in the first round, top seed and defending champion Holger Rune in the second and Elias Ymer in the quarterfinals, all in straight sets.
+In the semifinals, he lost to Pavel Kotov.